dcarpintero/machine-learning/BERT.md

 # Pretraining

 During pretraining, BERT uses two objectives: **masked language modeling**, and **next sentence prediction**.
-In the original implementation, BERT was trained on a 16GB combination of BOOKCORPUS and English WIKIPEDIA.
+In the original implementation, BERT was pretrained on a 16GB combination of BOOKCORPUS and English WIKIPEDIA.

 ## Masked Language Model (MLM)